 Establishing this new system will require carefully phased changes to the architecture of the system and will take time to enact.
 By setting a firm direction of travel now policymakers can provide a clear roadmap of change.
 That in itself will help bring greater certainty to the care system.

-Our research on health and care architecture was conducted over a six-month period and drew from a wide range of sources, including:
+Our new research on redrawing the health and care architecture (incentivising the system) is drawing upon a wide range of sources, including:

-Our work has been overseen by a Steering Group which has offered views on the issues considered, suggested avenues of investigation, and challenged the analyses and conclusions developed throughout the course of the research.
+Our work is being overseen by a Steering Group which is offering their views on the issues considered, suggested avenues of investigation, and challenged the analyses and conclusions developed throughout the course of the research.

 Membership of the Steering Group comprises:

-We would particularly like to thank all the members of the Steering Group for their time, energy and advice throughout this process, and remind readers that the conclusions reached and views expressed in this report are those of the authors only.
+We would like to thank all the members of the Steering Group for offering their time, energy and advice and remind readers that the conclusions reached and views expressed in our research are those of the authors only.